Right Arrow

 How do the platforms handle multi-site deployments?

-Spot AI manages 25+ sites from a unified dashboard with centralized standards and reporting.
-Squint AI offers no multi-site deployment information.
-Enterprises with distributed operations require the scalable architecture that Spot AI demonstrates through documented multi-site implementations.
+Spot AI is built for enterprise scale, managing 25+ sites from a unified dashboard with centralized standards and reporting.
+Squint AI does not publish information on its multi-site capabilities, creating a significant gap for enterprises with distributed operations that require a proven, scalable architecture like Spot AI's.

 About the author